 What’s the Catch?

 First of all, in order to open up a HSA, you must be enrolled in a high-deductible health plan (HDHP).
 Basically, a HDHP transfers some of the risk away from the insurance company and onto you.
-This will earn you a lower monthly premium for taking on the extra risk (You can do this Auto Insurance as well).
+This will earn you a lower monthly premium for taking on the extra risk.

 Employers are dumping FREE money into your HSA account each year